E-mail: [email protected]

 Do killswitches pop?

-Passive killswitches (and for that matter any passive switching device) can be susceptible to audio pops and clicks that are heard through an amp.
+Passive killswitches (and for that matter any passive switching device and true bypass pedal) can be susceptible to audio pops and clicks that are heard through an amp.
 This is due to DC offsets - whereby two different DC voltages suddenly meet e.g. when your guitar signal (one DC voltage) meets the muting function of a killswitch (a different DC voltage, brought about when you press the switch), which can result in an audible pop.
 There are other ways DC voltage can be imposed upon an audio line - an amp, instrument or other pedals may leak DC.
-Also the nature of passing an audio signal through the relatively heavy contact mechanism of a footswitch contributes to pops.
+Also the nature of passing an audio signal through the relatively heavy contact mechanism of a switch contributes to pops.
 If you need switching that contains no obvious or overly intrusive audio noises, then an active buffered killswitch is the way to go - get in touch if you'd like one.

 All pedals are aluminium, lightweight but you could stand on them (if you want).
 Heavy duty and long lasting Alpha footswitches, chrome LED holders, 2.1mm 9V centre negative DC sockets (same as Boss and most other pedals), top quality Neutrik jacks and permanently engraved etched finishes.
 Basically designed to live under the musicians foot.